An Extraordinary Caregiver

 “We appreciate and love her positive influence and help.”
 And “She is approachable and warm.”

-Let’s continue to value J and many others who are such wonderful caregivers.
+Let’s value J and many others who are such wonderful caregivers.
 You cannot find another caregiver like J, but it is helpful to know about how caregivers can be successful for those with dementia.
 Look for someone like J.

 Previous